HanamiSoftware/Hanami-Style-Library/README.md

 the maximum width of a `.container` would be 1440.
 Because 1440 / 12 the total column span gives me an integer ex. `1440px / 12 columns` every column would be 120px.
 For me easy to work with.

+> Remember to alway put the custom.css file that you find in the example after including bootstrap.css

 [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 `.center` added special center class to center every column no matter the column span.